kubeedge/kubeedge/docs/configuration/cri.md

 sudo systemctl start edgecore
 ```

-Create the application and check the container is created with `CRI-O` on edge side,
+Create the application and check that the container is created with `CRI-O` on the edge side:

 ```bash
 kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/deployment.yaml